-Students are eligible to earn locally awarded verified credits (LAVC) in English, Math, Science and History/Social Science.
-To be eligible to earn LAVC, a student must:
+Students are able to earn up to three locally Verified Credits in English, Math, Science and History/Social Science.
+To be eligible to earn locally awarded Verified Credits, a student must:

-- Pass the high school course and not pass the related SOL test. - Take the SOL test at least twice, - Score within a 375-399 scale score range on at least one of the administrations of the SOL test and - Demonstrate achievement in the academic content through an appeal process.
+- Pass the high school course and not pass the related SOL test, - Take the SOL test at least twice, - Score within a 375-399 scale score range on any administration of the SOL test and - Demonstrate achievement in the academic content through an appeal process.